Renuka-3/Family_microbiome/README.md

 # Family microbiome
-# The present study investigates the differences in skin microbiota taxonomic diversity and composition within and between families.
-The study involves 72 healthy individuals from fifteen families, spanning three generations were analyzed #
+## The present study investigates the differences in skin microbiota taxonomic diversity and composition within and between families.
+The study involves 72 healthy individuals from fifteen families, spanning three generations. ##

 ### Family data analysis